ScottFeichter/node-essentials-scott/lessons/sf-lesson1-node-intro.md

 The sequence of a queue is Last In First Out (LIFO).

-In node when the call stack finishes all of it's operations it then begins processing ready instructions from the event loop.
+In node when the call stack finishes all of it's operations it then begins processing instructions from the queues in the event loop.

 ### Non Blocking